Russian diamond sales lose their sparkle as Alrosa's drop 95%

-Russian diamond major Alrosa saw its diamond sales plunge 90% month on month and 95% year on year to $15.6mn.
+Russian diamond major Alrosa saw its diamond sales plunge 90% month on month and 95% year on year to $15.6mn in April.

 "Alrosa virtually stopped selling rough and polished diamonds as governments across the globe were taking active steps to prevent the spread of the coronavirus, while Alrosa remained committed to its price over volume strategy," BCS Global Markets commented on May 13 citing the company.